-Enables a local NTP server running on the device.
-Enables the NTP client for clock synchronization with a remote NTP server.
-IP address or domain name of the primary NTP server.
-IP address or domain name of the secondary NTP server.
-IP address or domain name of the tertiary NTP server.
-Select the maximum pooling interval for synchronization.
-Allows for quick and immediate time synchronization, even in cases of significant differences between the system time and the time on the NTP server.
+Item Description Enable local NTP server Enables a local NTP server running on the device.
+Synchronize clock with remote NTP server Enables the NTP client for clock synchronization with a remote NTP server.
+Primary NTP Server IP address or domain name of the primary NTP server.
+Secondary NTP Server IP address or domain name of the secondary NTP server.
+Tertiary NTP Server IP address or domain name of the tertiary NTP server.
+Maximal Pooling Interval Select the maximum pooling interval for synchronization.
+Enable fast initial synchronization Allows for quick and immediate time synchronization, even in cases of significant differences between the system time and the time on the NTP server.
 This function is useful when the time difference between the system and the NTP server is large and needs to be corrected quickly.
+Timezone Specifies the time zone where the router is installed.
+Daylight Saving Time Activates or deactivates the DST shift.
+Daylight Saving Time time on the NTP server.
+This function is useful when the difference between the system and the NTP server is large needs to be corrected quickly.
 Specifies the time zone where the router is installed.
-Activates or deactivates the DST shift.